mattpopovich/mattpopovich.com/_posts/2025-06-01-tp-link-av1000-powerline-ethernet-adapter-review.md

 --------

 On second thought, there may be filtering on the output of the powerline adapter, thus reducing the connectivity between the two whenever they were directly connected.
 I should have connected them both to the same outlet, but used an extension cord as they physically block each other from both being connected...
+Something [like this](https://amzn.to/4dEk7y8) would be perfect for this test.

 ### AV2000